ricokahler/react-mounting-transition/README.md

 > `react-mounting-transition` is a simple lib to help you add transitions to components you dynamically mount to the DOM

+> ⚠️ this lib is still in development and needs a bit of polish

 ## Why is this necessary?

 Certain elements are better dynamically added to the DOM on-demand.
 A good example of this would be the modal.